E-Day

 As the group continued past the Brownes, Josiah realized they had been speaking of the Pentagon.
 How amazing, he thought to himself.
 The nerve center of history's mightiest military machine, being put somehow to good use.
 "Amen," he said to April, and quoted Micah 4:3 out loud: "they shall beat their swords into plowshares, and their spears into pruning hooks: nation shall not lift up a sword against nation, neither shall they learn war any more."

-Tailgate stalls opened around the Mall offering free-market liquor, the first of their kind for over a century.
+Tailgate stalls opened around the Mall offering free-market liquor, never seen before in living memory.
 One of them was spectacular: the White House Sommelier had 'liberated' a good deal of the presidential cellar and was offering as much of it as he could pack into his pickup to any who would buy, with proceeds going to charity - notably, to the several that been recently formed to help those devastated by government action.
 He quickly attracted buyers, and ran an auction (illegally, of course, since he wasn't licensed as an auctioneer; but everyone knew that no laws were any longer enforceable.)
 The prices were amazing!
 Each bottle or case came with a provenance to certify its origin in the cellar of the last US President in history, and one case of 2015 Chateau Margaux fetched 350 gold grams!
 The Sommelier didn't know, but the buyer later sold it again for 750 gg, and donated half his profit to charity also.
 I cannot tell you if that wine was ever actually drunk, but it did do a heap of good.

 Such prices were way beyond the Brownes' means, so they just passed by the tailgates with interest.
 In any case, aside from a little wine on special occasions and a sip of Benedictine on birthdays, they didn't drink.